LisaGotzian/HeartSteps/README.md

 ### [Daily EMA](https://github.com/LisaGotzian/HeartSteps/wiki/2.-dailyema.csv)
 Every night, participants responded to an ecological momentary assessment (EMA) about their day.
-Their responses to the questions are recorded in [`dailyema.csv`](https://github.com/LisaGotzian/HeartSteps/wiki/2.-dailyema.csv), a 1686x xx data frame.
+Their responses to the questions are recorded in [`dailyema.csv`](https://github.com/LisaGotzian/HeartSteps/wiki/2.-dailyema.csv), a 1686x87 data frame.
 The EMA includes the following data:
 * notification time and response time
 * the **context** the user was in during the notification
   * weather data